Title 704 | Chapter 003 | Regulation 406REG

 (d)

-The date by which the candidate must complete the superintendent training and assessment program pursuant to subsection (1) of Section 2 of this administrative regulation;
+The date by which the candidate shall must complete the superintendent training and assessment program pursuant to subsection (1) of Section 2 of this administrative regulation;

 (e)